zhenni/Paper-Reading/visualization/README.md

         - weakly supervised segmentation
         - Pointing-GAME: (Top-down Neural Attention by excitation Backprop)
     - __Grad-CAM++__:
-        - Degine a IoU over the area of bounding box and the heatmap
+        - Design a IoU over the area of bounding box and the heatmap
+3. __Human Trust__:
+    - __Grad-CAM__: class discrimination
+    - __Grad-CAM++__
+4. __Learning from Explanation: Knowledge Distillation__:
+    - __Grad-CAM++__: Define student-teacher network by introducing interpretability loss, instead of or combine with the traditional distillation loss.
+The interpretability lossis the square of the distance between the CAM of the teacher net and the student net.
+- __Diagnosing the image classification CNNs__:
+    - __Grad-CAM__:
+        - __Analyzing failure modes for CNNs__
+        - __Effect of adversarial noise for CNNs__
+        - __Identifying bias in dataset__
+- Counterfatual Explanations:
+    - __Grad-CAM__
 - Applications:
     - __CAM__:
-         - discovering infomative objects in the scenes: SUN dataset
+        - discovering informative objects in the scenes: SUN dataset
         - Concept localization in weakly labeled images: hard-negative mining
         - Weakly supervised text detector
-         - interpreting visual questin answering
+        - interpreting visual question answering
+    - __Grad-CAM__:
+        - Image Captioning
+        - Visual Question Answering
+    - __Grad-CAM++__:
+        - Image Captioning
+        - 3D Action Recognition
+    - __IntegratedGrad__:
+        - Retinopathy Prediction
+        - Chemistry Models
 - Class-specific Units: CAM, still need to read